Assasinphoenix/pyqt5-tutorial/lcdnumber.rst

 =======
 Example
 =======
-Below is an example of an LCDNumber:
+Below is an example of a LCDNumber:

 .. literalinclude:: _examples/lcdnumber.py